Villali Veeran

 Villali Veeran is a 2014 Indian Malayalam-language action comedy film produced by Super Good Films under the banner of Remya Release and directed by Sudheesh Sankar.
-The film stars Dileep in the lead role along with Siddique, Namitha Pramod, Suresh Krishna, Kalabhavan Shajon, and Dharmajan Bolgatty in supporting roles.
+The film stars Dileep in the lead role along with Namitha Pramod, Siddique, Suresh Krishna, Kalabhavan Shajon and Dharmajan Bolgatty in supporting roles.
 It was initially titled Bhuddhettan.

 Upon release, the film received mixed reviews from critics.

 Plot

 Siddharthan is an ordinary man whose love and care towards his sisters are profound.
 He spends lavishly and does anything for their satisfaction but is stingy when it comes to his own needs.
 This changes when Narmada comes into his life.